 If you’re looking for a great radio placement, contact a top station in your market and let them know you want to sponsor morning drive-time or afternoon drive-time weather forecasts.
 With all the “iTools” we have today, parents with young children still listen to the radio for weather updates to know how to dress their children or if there will be a weather delay – although that’s changing as the accuracy of weather apps develops and schools communicate directly with parents through their mobile devices with parent alert technology.
-Streaming music on Spotify, and asking “Alexa, what’s the weather going to be like today?” have eliminated the need for listening to the radio for weather-related information, and a parent’s weather radar app is probably where they go to see when the rain will end, so radio advertising may be one of those things that may not produce a positive return on investment in the near future.
+Streaming music on Spotify, and asking ,”Alexa/Hey Google, what’s the weather going to be like today?” have eliminated the need for listening to the radio for weather-related information, and a parent’s weather radar app is probably where they go to see when the rain will end, so radio advertising may be one of those things that may not produce a positive return on investment in the near future.
 If that’s the case, and you still want to advertise on radio, sponsor the traffic reports.
 Since parents are returning to the office if they can’t work from home, or they need to be at work, traffic reports aren’t in the same realm as weather reports yet.
 With more and more cars that have cameras, and the ability to connect electronics via bluetooth, however, that’s something that’ll be changing somewhere down the road.

 Repetition is Necessary